erico-bruner/feedback-widget/README.md

 # Getting Started with Create Vite

-This project was bootstrapped with [Create Vite](https://vitejs.dev/guide/#getting-started) using the tamplate [react-ts](https://vitejs.dev/guide/#trying-vite-online).
+This project was bootstrapped with [create vite](https://vitejs.dev/guide/#getting-started) using the tamplate [react-ts](https://vitejs.dev/guide/#trying-vite-online).

 ## Available Scripts